Barber and Cosmetology Arts and Sciences Licensees

 Local Option Sales Tax

-Most communities have a local option sales tax in addition to the state sales tax.
+Most communities and cities have a local option sales tax in addition to the state sales tax.
 The tax is not statewide and the local option tax only applies in those jurisdictions that have imposed it.

-Local option sales tax applies to the same goods and services that are subject to sales tax.
+Generally, local option sales tax applies to the same goods and services that are subject to sales tax.
 Products, services, or organizations that are exempt from sales tax are usually exempt from local option tax.

-There is no special application or permit number for local option tax.
+There is no special application or permit number for local option sales tax.
 It is paid with any sales tax that is due on the quarterly sales tax return.
-Monthly sales tax filers should accrue or save the local option tax they have collected through the quarter and pay the tax at the end of the quarter.
+Monthly sales tax filers should accrue or save the local option sales tax they have collected through the quarter and pay the tax at the end of the quarter.

 Consumer's Use Tax